What is a Chai Latte?

 - "Chai latte with oat milk, please."

 Note: Most chai lattes are pre-sweetened.
-Asking for "light chai" or "half sweet" reduces sweetness.
+Asking for "half sweet" or "fewer pumps of chai" reduces sweetness.

 Customize It